WildernessLabs/Documentation/docs/Meadow/Meadow.Cloud/CI_CD/index.md

 Before you continue with this guide, make sure your Meadow application has [over-the-air updates](../OtA_Updates/index.md) enabled.
 You can also head over to our [Meadow.Samples](https://github.com/WildernessLabs/Meadow.Samples) repo where you can check OTA Update samples under the Meadow.Cloud section.

-## How to configure a repo with Meadow.Cloud Publisher
+## Configure a repo with Meadow.Cloud Publisher

 ### Step 1 - Get a Meadow.Cloud API Key